FrendsPlatform/FrendsTemplates/Templates/Databases/MicrosoftSQL/CSV file from SFTP server to MicrosoftSQL Database Update/long-description.md

 # Error Handling

-This template does not handle transient errors separately, however the connection to the SFTP server and Database are retried three time before failing.
+This template does not handle transient errors separately, however the connection to the **SFTP server** and **MicrosoftSQL database** are retried three time before failing.

-The template does not handle any SQL errors that may occur, these should be referred to **SUPPORT**
+The template does not handle any SQL errors that may occur.